nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step014.md

-<p>In June, we can see now fires were occuring.
+<p>In June, we can see now fires were occurring.
 Let's move then a few months forward to October.</p>